cncf/wg-coc/code-of-conduct-proposed.md

 For other projects, or for incidents that are project-agnostic or impact multiple CNCF projects, please contact the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) via conduct@cncf.io.
 Alternatively, you can contact any of the individual members of the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) to submit your report.
 For more detailed instructions on how to submit a report, including how to submit a report anonymously, please see our [Incident Resolution Procedures](https://www.cncf.io/conduct/procedures/).
 You can expect a response within three business days.

+For incidents ocurring at CNCF event that is produced by the Linux Foundation, please contact eventconduct@cncf.io.

 ## Enforcement

+Upon review and investigation of a reported incident, the appropriate CoC response team will determine what action is appropriate based on this Code of Conduct and its related documentation.

 For information about which Code of Conduct incidents are handled by project leadership, which incidents are handled by the CNCF Code of Conduct Committee, and which incidents are handled by the Linux Foundation (including its events team), see our [Jurisdiction Policy](https://www.cncf.io/conduct/jurisdiction/).